2019 Golden Globe Nominations: The Complete List

 Tatna also announced a new award in the television category—the equivalent of film's Cecil B. DeMille Award—will be introduced in 2019.
 It's the first special achievement award since 1952.

 The HFPA live-streamed the ceremony on Facebook and on its website at 8:15 a.m.
 ET/5:15 a.m.
 PT.
-NBC's Today then broadcast the additional categories on TV starting at 8:34 a.m.
+NBC's Today then broadcast the additional categories starting at 8:34 a.m.
 ET/PT.

 NBC will broadcast the 76th Annual Golden Globe Awards live, coast-to-coast, at 8 p.m.
 ET/5 p.m.
 PT on Jan.
 6, 2019.
 Sandra Oh and Andy Samberg will co-host the event.
 "We're excited to welcome Sandra and Andy as co-hosts of Hollywood's Party of the Year," Tatna said.
 "Both Golden Globe Award recipients have continually showcased their talents in film and television, and we can't wait see what their undeniable chemistry will bring to the Golden Globes stage."